 The next morning, we woke up early expecting to go to Jalalbat to spend the night there to test out our new camping gear.
 Unfortunately, locals in Toktogul informed us that Jalalabat doesn’t have much to offer in terms of nature and camping.
 So, we opted to go directly to Osh from Toktogul.

 To get to Osh from Toktogul you will need to take a marshrutka to Jalalabat.
 The marshrutka leaves only twice per day.
 We took the 1 pm marshrutka, which took approximately 6 hours to reach the centre of Jalalabat.
-From the drop off location in Jalalabat, you will need to take another marshrutka to Osh.
-The journey from Jalalabat to Osh takes just under 2 hours.
+From the drop-off location in Jalalabat, you will need to take another marshrutka to Osh.
+The journey from Jalalabad to Osh takes just under 2 hours.

 Bus cost: Toktogul – Jalalabat: 330 Som ($4.70) Jalalabat – Osh: 120 Som ($1.70)